AdamBadagliacco/AndrewYangCampaignGame/README.md

 # AndrewYangCampaignGame
-A game I made for one of my college classes.
-(JavaFX)
+A campaign themed remake to the first level of Puzzle Panic by Ken Uston, Bob Polin, and Ron Karr.

-It is a campaign themed remake to the first level of Puzzle Panic by Ken Uston, Bob Polin, and Ron Karr.
+Made for a college assignment using JavaFX.